samclane/SocialGraphWebapp/README.md

 https://infinite-sands-83078.herokuapp.com/

+Please be patient, I'm using a free-tier Heroku account, so it's very slow to initially respond and to load.
+You may have to wait around a minute.

 ### Intro

 DiscordSocialGraph is my first original Machine Learning project.
 Originally, I set out to create a Discord bot that would predict the next user to join the server.
 However, that revealed a more interesting prospect: who is the most popular person on our server?
 This is an inversion of the original question: which user has the most "draw" to get users to join the server.